 HOW DOES IT WORK?

-- Your horse will be in the program for 30, 60, 90 days or as long as you wish and will receive at least 20 hours of development each month by Evan, worked 5-6 days a week, 1-2 hours a day.
+Your horse will be in the program for 30, 60, 90 days or as long as you wish and will be worked directly by Evan, worked 5-6 days a week, 1-2 hours a day.

 What This Program Is—And What It Is Not...

 "Evan Bonner's program is designed based on principles rather than on methods.
 It's core ethos is not about breaking or training horses...but about starting a relationship and developing a partnership.
 It's not about what I can do with your horse in an hour, a day a week, a month or a year.
 It's about how I can help empower you to understand your particular horses' nature and how I can help your horse become more at peace with humans, with his environment and within himself so that he does not need to rely on his self preservation for the answer.
 It's not about developing your horse in specific skill, discipline or sport...but about developing your horse's ability to learn.
 I don't approach the horse any different regardless if he will be in the program for 30 days or 6 years...we start with a solid foundation of developing response with respect."

 I don't necessarily do exactly what you WANT, but I help you with what you and your horse NEED.
 I work on an individualized program with an emphasis on the mental and emotional aspects of your horse's development.
 We do this on the ground (through patterns online and in the round pen) and eventually in the saddle (through patterns on a loose rein, with a light touch and eventually with contact).
 I give you the habits of effective leadership and the principles of effective horsemanship and provide you with knowledge, skills and desire to achieve your definition of personal success.